Rigidity of Complete Gradient Steady Ricci Solitons with Harmonic Weyl Curvature: Introduction

 Next, we discuss some applications.
 In \cite{CMM}, the authors obtained some results on gradient Ricci solitons with certain vanishing conditions on the Weyl tensor.
 More precisely, assuming ${\rm div}^4(W)=0$ and under certain Ricci curvature assumptions, they showed that the Ricci soliton has harmonic Weyl curvature.
 Combining this fact with Theorem \ref{steady}, Theorem \ref{expand} and the work of \cite{Kim} for $n=4$, we have the following two corollaries.

 \begin{corollary} Let $(M^n,g,f)$, $n\geq 4$, be a complete gradient steady Ricci soliton with positive Ricci curvature such that the scalar curvature attains its maximum at some point $p_0\in M$.
-If in addition $\operatorname{div}^4(W)=0$, then $M$ is either Ricci flat or isometric to the Bryant soliton. \end{corollary}
+If the soliton is of multiply warped product metric and $\operatorname{div}^4(W)=0$, then $M$ is either Ricci flat or isometric to the Bryant soliton. \end{corollary}

 \begin{corollary} Let $(M^n,g)$, $n\geq 4$, be a complete gradient expanding Ricci soliton with nonnegative Ricci curvature.
-If ${\rm div}^4(W)=0$, then $M$ is one of the following:
+If the soliton is of multiply warped product metric and $\operatorname{div}^4(W)=0$, then $M$ is one of the following:

 {\rm (i)} $g$ is an Einstein metric with $f$ a constant function.

 {\rm (ii)} $(M^n, g)$ is isometric to a quotient of $ \mathbb{R}^{r} \times {N}^{n-r}$, where $2 \leq r\leq n-2$, $ \mathbb{R}^{r}$ is the Gaussian expanding soliton, and ${N}^{n-r}$ is an $(n-r)$-dimensional Einstein manifold with the Einstein constant $\rho < 0$.